Angkor Wat sunrise Top Tips for Visiting Angkow Wat at Dawn by JetSettingFools.com

 Our Angkor Wat Sunrise Experience

-We rode in the carriage of the rumbling tuk tuk and filed into line with all of the other tuk tuks, buses and cars taking visitors to the Angkor Archaeological Park.
+We rode in the carriage of the rumbling tuk tuk and filed into line with all of the other tuk tuks, buses and cars taking visitors to the Angkor Archaeological Park in the pre-dawn hours.
 It was only five o’clock in the morning, but restaurants and side street markets were already full of life; real life Cambodia.

 The city streets of Siem Reap gave way to the tree-lined lanes leading to the Temples of Angkor.
-Since we already had a valid Angkor Wat ticket, we passed through the Angkor Wat ticket office without a wait.
-When we arrived at the Angkor Wat entrance, we joined the hoards on foot to make the long journey toward the temple to watch the Angkor Wat sunrise.
+Since we already had a valid Angkor Wat Pass, we passed through the Angkor Wat ticket office without a wait.
+When we arrived at the entrance, we joined the hoards of people on foot to make the long journey toward the temple to watch the Angkor Wat sunrise.

 Crowds gathered at the pool on the left – a well-known spot for taking sunrise Angkor Wat photos.
-A few people clamored up the steps of the two library buildings for an elevated view, but we opted for the less-crowded pool on the right where we could watch the sunrise over Angkor Wat, slightly off-center.
+A few people clamored up the steps of the two library buildings for an elevated view.
+We opted for the less-crowded pool on the right where we could watch the sunrise over Angkor Wat, albeit, slightly off-center.

 The colors in the sky never stopped changing as the sun emerged from the horizon, bouncing light in every direction.
 When the sky changed from purple to pink to pale yellow, the crowds dispersed and we took in the view of Angkor Wat backlit by a morning sky.
 We didn’t linger though….we had more Angkor Temple exploration ahead of us.